awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 + An explicit allow overrides this default\.
 + An explicit deny overrides any allows\.

-For example, if a resource\-based policy grants you access to a domain, but an identify\-based policy denies you access, you are denied access\.
+For example, if a resource\-based policy grants you access to a domain, but an identity\-based policy denies you access, you are denied access\.
 If an identity\-based policy grants access and a resource\-based policy does not specify whether or not you should have access, you are allowed access\.
 See the following table of intersecting policies for a full summary of outcomes\.

 ****